SelfMadeSystem/SenAPI/README.md

 # SenAPI
-SenAPI is an API that provides some utilities.
+SenAPI is an API that provides some utilities.<br>
-These utilities are mostly just for strings, but also contains a few utilities for Players as well.
+The utilities currently contain String utilities, a few player utilities, and some SQL utilities, just MySQL and SQLite for now.<br>

 # Implementation:
 ## Gradle: